The words of Eckhart Tolle have the power to inspire and awaken us, as you will see from the below powerful quotes that may transform your life.

 “Holding onto anger is like drinking poison and expecting the other person to die.”

-We hope you have enjoyed these Eckhart Tolle quotes.
+We hope you have enjoyed these quotes by Eckhart Tolle.
 Please share your favorite Eckhart Tolle wisdom in the comments.